mrowdy/slemgrim.github.io/_posts/2016-04-16-mutate-or-not-to-mutate.md

 Bla bla, when should we use it?
 ---

+ESLint Immutable
+---

+There's also the [eslint-plugin-immutable](https://github.com/jhusain/eslint-plugin-immutable) plugin which disables all mutation in JavaScript.
+The readme mentions react/redux a lot, but you can safely use the plugin without the two.

+### The plugin adds three rules:

+- no-let: use const instead of let.
+- no-this: prohibits this and therefore ES6 classes.
+- no-mutation: prohibits assigning a value to the result of member expressions.

+**thx to [@thisisgordon](https://k94n.com/) for the hint**

 ### Concurrency

 This is the number one reason where immutability makes sense.
 In order to be thread-safe you don't have to lock something